 Ray Pye is out in the woods with his best friends Tim Bess and Jennifer Fitch when he comes across two girls naked.
 He shoots at the girls with a rifle, killing one and leaving the other in a coma.
 Four years later, the surviving girl dies.
 The crime remains unsolved by the local police, although Ray is their only suspect.
 Ray works in his mother’s motel.
 He is greatly concerned with his image, hits on every girl he comes across and controls his sometimes lover Jennifer with bursts of violent anger.
 He then becomes involved with rich girl Katherine Wallace.
 At the same time, police detective Charlie Schilling manipulates both Jennifer and Tim in an effort to obtain a confession.
 A confluence of these events builds towards an eruption of violence.

 The Lost was the debut feature film from writer/director Chris Sivertson, whom we are probably going to hear a good deal more from soon.
 After emerging from film school, Sivertson worked on various industry projects – co-directing the slasher film All Cheerleaders Die (2001) with Lucky McKee, editing May (2002) for McKee (who appears as a producer here), writing the low-budget Barbarian (2003) for Roger Corman and co-directing the Making Of featurette for Tobe Hooper’s Toolbox Murders (2003).
-Since The Lost, Sivertson directed the publicly lambasted Lindsay Lohan twin psycho-thriller I Know Who Killed Me (2007), the horror film Don’t Wake Mommy (2015), co-directed a remake of All Cheerleaders Die (2013) again with Lucky McKee, and directed the stalker film Heartthrob (2017), as well as wrote the script for Wicked Lake (2008) and acted as a producer on The Absent (2011).
+Since The Lost, Sivertson directed the publicly lambasted Lindsay Lohan twin psycho-thriller I Know Who Killed Me (2007), the horror film Don’t Wake Mommy (2015), co-directed a remake of All Cheerleaders Die (2013) again with Lucky McKee, and directed the stalker film Heartthrob (2017) and the thriller Last Night (2018), as well as wrote wrote the script for the horror films Wicked Lake (2008), Deadly Switch (2018), Kindred Spirits (2019) and Murder-in-Law (2019), plus acted as a producer on The Absent (2011).

 The film is based on a book The Lost (2001) by horror author Jack Ketchum whose works have also been adapted to the screen as The Girl Next Door (2007), Red (2008), Offspring (2009) and the screenplay for The Woman (2011).
 Ketchum drew the character of Ray Pye from the real-life figure of convicted killer Charles Schmid who was nicknamed ‘The Pied Piper of Tuscon’.
 As the film faithfully recreates, Charles Schmid was obsessed with his self-image and dyed his hair black, wore lipstick, used putty and oil to simulate a mole on his face and stuffed crushed beer cans into his boots to make his diminutive 5’5″ frame seem taller.
 He had the reputation as a ladykiller and claimed to have murdered people to see what it was like, although this could well have been his making stories up, which he was frequently known to do.
 Between 1964-6, Charles Schmid killed three girls, all in their early teens, and buried their bodies in the desert.
 This was a fact known by several of his peers who did nothing to report him until one of them feared that Schmid would kill his girlfriend next.
 Schmid was sentenced to be executed in 1966, although this was later commuted to a life sentence when Arizona abolished the death penalty.
 Schmid was stabbed to death in jail in 1975.
 An earlier film, the fine and little-known The Todd Killings (1971), was also loosely based on the Charles Schmid case.